COLAMAroro/iwannabethevery.best/readme.md

+# Deprecation notice:

+This repo is deprecated.
+The app has been re-written in go, and is now hosted on [SourceHut](https://git.sr.ht/~colamaroro/iwannabethevery.best).

+---

-﻿# I Wanna Be The Very.Best
+ # I Wanna Be The Very.Best

 Visit an awesome website